 They have several meat, vegetarian and fish entrées if you want a full dinner.
 You can opt for homey meatloaf or splurge on swordfish or prime rib.

 We were looking for something lighter after your tap-room lunch and stuck to the top of the menu.

-I love seeing alternative grains and the menu and so opted for the Greek salad with Farro, chick peas, feta cheese and lots of veggies.
+I love seeing alternative grains on the menu and opted for the Greek salad with Farro, chick peas, feta cheese and lots of veggies.
 Tween Traveler choes the plainest of the individual pizzas.
 Rich warmed up with gooey French onion soup.

 We gave in to the very good dessert menu though, sharing a Key-lime tart in a shortbread crust—a family favorite—and some housemade vanilla ice cream.

 Tip: Make a reservation for dinner, especially in the summer season window as well.
 It’s popular with hotel guests, especially families, partly because kids can head outside to romp if they’re finished with dinner before their parents.

 It’s not really a vacation until we’ve had some local ice cream.
 And Cooper’s Barn, just passed Council Rock a few minutes outside of town, is a fun place to go after dinner.

 You pick either vanilla or chocolate semi-soft ice cream and then add up to three treats to mix in.